myanhue/myanhue/README.md

 ## Myan's Portfolio
 Currently studying and expanding my knowledge on security and network, as well as working on projects.
 ## Professional Statements
 Hello, I'm Myan.
-Thank you for taking a look at my GitHub portfolio!
+Thank you for taking a look at my portfolio!

 𝑺𝒖𝒎𝒎𝒂𝒓𝒚:
 * Bachelor of Science in Business Administration, Information Systems student currently providing **Computer Help Desk** services.